GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Umars** (*unique*)
 $4,000 , 3 lbs.
 Longsword
 A scimitar which only reaches 2 feet.
 It gains a +1 bonus for the purpose of determining critical hits.
 When attacking a foe, *if the foe's defense against cold attacks is lower than longsword, use its defense against cold*.
+It is also cool to the touch.
 If the weapon's name is known, the user may *treat a critical hit with the weapon as though it were a cold attack*.

 **Undying Bane** (*unique*)